 I like to show as much coastline and story as possible.
 I’ll seek my selected cubes of ice and drop them into a pleasing composition using the basic rules.
 As the wave goes out, I’ll quickly stab my tripod into the sand to steady my camera for a few moments, having selected a slow enough shutter speed as the waves go out.

 Keep in mind, this is a quite different experience with chunks ice bobbing around your legs.
 This might provoke a bit of fear for the uninitiated.
 But the trick is to remain steadfast and don’t worry about the sand ice or water unless a couch size chunk of ice is bearing down on you, which is hardly the case if you’re careful and observant.

-Many first timers to Diamond Beach will get startled and turn and run when the first wave comes in with fear of getting their feet wet.
-Most often this can cause tripping in the sand, or dropping their camera into the waves, thus making their trip a little less than memorable photographically.
+Many first-timers to Diamond Beach will get startled and turn and run when the first wave comes in with the fear of getting their feet wet.
+Most often this can cause tripping in the sand, or drop their camera into the waves, thus making their trip a little less than memorable photographically.

 And if you would like to read more about our photographic experiences in Iceland, here are a few of our blogs that may interest you.